Overview of server clustering

 @node are common to all servers in the cluster.

 Caution: If you plan to deploy multiple nodes as a cluster on a single host machine, make sure that each node has its own dedicated ports (HTTP, RMI, RMIS, and so on) that do not conflict.

 The KNTA_SERVER_PARAM_DEF_NLS table contains all of the server configuration parameters and their default values.
-Using the Server Configuration Utility to Modify Server Configuration Parameters provides descriptions of all of the parameters in the KNTA_SERVER_PARAM_DEF_NLS table.
+Server parameters provides descriptions of all of the parameters in the KNTA_SERVER_PARAM_DEF_NLS table.

 server.conf file contains a subset of the server configuration parameters in the KNTA_SERVER_PARAM_DEF_NLS table.
 If a configuration parameter exists in the

 server.conf file, the value specified for it there supersedes the default value for the parameter in the KNTA_SERVER_PARAM_DEF_NLS table.